fortinet/fortigate-autoscale-azure/README.md

 ## Deployment packages
 To generate local deployment packages:

-  1. From the [project release page](https://github.com/fortinet/fortigate-autoscale-azure/releases), download the fortigate-autoscale-azure.zip for the latest versioin.
+1. From the [project release page](https://github.com/fortinet/fortigate-autoscale-azure/releases), download the fortigate-autoscale-azure.zip for the latest version.
+2. ```

 ## Deployment guide